Calculate your caloric deficit

-Weight loss = spending more than you eat.
+Losing weight = spending more than you eat.
 But by exactly how much?
-Too aggressive → yo-yo effect.
-Too gentle → no progress.
+Too aggressive → yoyo effect.
+Too mild → no progress.
 Find your balance.

 Lose weight without deprivation

-FoodCraft adapts recipes to your calorie deficit.
-Tasty and filling meals, automatically calibrated.
+FoodCraft adapts recipes to your caloric deficit.
+Tasty, filling meals, automatically calibrated.

 To lose 1 kg of fat, you need to burn about 7,700 kcal more than you eat.
 With a deficit of 500 kcal/day, that's ~0.5 kg per week — a healthy and sustainable pace.

-A deficit is created in two ways: eating less (reducing portions) or moving more (increasing activity).
-Ideally, it's a mix of both.
+A deficit is created in two ways: eating less (reducing portions), or moving more (increasing activity).
+The ideal is a mix of both.

 Light deficit (300 kcal/day): the most comfortable.
-You're less hungry, you keep your energy, but results are slow.
+You're less hungry and keep your energy, but results are slow.
 Ideal if you have little weight to lose or are patient.

-Moderate deficit (500 kcal/day): the sweet spot. ~0.5 kg/week is the pace recommended by most health professionals.
-It's sustainable over time without major frustration.
+Moderate deficit (500 kcal/day): the sweet spot.
+At ~0.5 kg/week, this is the pace recommended by most health professionals.
+It's sustainable long-term without major frustration.

 Aggressive deficit (700 kcal/day): fast but risky.
-More fatigue, more cravings, risk of muscle loss.
-Best reserved for people with a lot of weight to lose, ideally supervised.
+Expect more fatigue, cravings, and risk of muscle loss.
+Best reserved for those with significant weight to lose, ideally under supervision.

-The yo-yo effect always comes from a deficit that's too brutal and maintained for too long.
-Your body adapts: it slows down your metabolism, increases hunger, and stores fat more easily as soon as you eat normally again.
+The yoyo effect always stems from a deficit that's too brutal and maintained for too long.
+Your body adapts by slowing your metabolism, increasing hunger, and storing fat more easily once you return to normal eating.

 The solution: a moderate deficit, high protein (to protect muscle), strength training, and regular breaks (1 week at maintenance calories every 8-12 weeks).